-Convalescent plasma: Convalescent plasma treatment, containing high titres of polyclonal antibody, has been used to treat severe viral pneumonias.
+[UK only] Convalescent plasma: Convalescent plasma treatment, containing high titres of polyclonal antibody, has been used to treat severe viral pneumonias.
 Many studies have been small or poorly controlled but have reported beneficial effects in avian influenza34-36, influenza A (H1N1) infections in 1915-191737 and 2009/201038,39, and seasonal influenza B40.
 More relevant to SARS-CoV-2, a systematic review of convalescent plasma treatment in SARS-CoV infections in 2003 identified eight observational studies that all reported improved mortality associated with the use of convalescent plasma – infected patients received various amounts of convalescent plasma.41 Recent studies in seasonal influenza A and in MERS-CoV highlight the importance of high avidity and high titre antibodies respectively.42,43

 Convalescent plasma therapy had been given to at least 245 COVID-19 patients by the end of February 2020, and, according to a Chinese health official, 91 cases had shown improvement in clinical indicators and symptoms.
 Five small case series (26 patients in total) have been published that report the use of convalescent plasma in people with COVID-19 infection.44-48 These studies have reported clinical and radiological improvements after treatment with convalescent plasma.
 However, these small uncontrolled studies have significant flaws and the reported effects are unreliable.
 Convalescent plasma is currently being tested in the REMAP-CAP trial among patients on intensive care units.

-Synthetic neutralising antibodies: Synthetic monoclonal antibodies (mAbs) have been demonstrated to be safe and effective in viral disease when used as prophylaxis (respiratory syncytial virus and rabies) and treatment (Ebola virus disease).49,50 Anti-SARS-CoV-2 mAbs are designed to bind to and neutralise the virus.
-In addition, mAbs may have additional effector functions (antibody dependent phagocytosis and cytotoxicity) through binding to SARS-COV-2 spike protein expressed on the surface of cells.
+[UK only] Synthetic neutralising antibodies (REGN-COV2): Synthetic monoclonal antibodies (mAbs) have been demonstrated to be safe and effective in viral disease when used as prophylaxis (respiratory syncytial virus and rabies) and treatment (Ebola virus disease).49,50 Anti-SARS-CoV-2 mAbs are designed to bind to and neutralise the virus.
+In addition, mAbs may have additional effector functions (antibody dependent phagocytosis and cytotoxicity) through binding to SARS-CoV-2 spike protein expressed on the surface of cells.
 Anti-SARS-CoV-2 spike protein neutralizing mAbs have demonstrated in vivo efficacy in both therapeutic and prophylactic settings in mouse, and non-human primates models, with decreases in viral load and lung pathology.51-53

 Regeneron has developed 2 non-competing, high-affinity human IgG1 anti-SARS-CoV-2 mAbs, REGN10933 and REGN10987 that bind specifically to the receptor binding domain of the spike glycoprotein of SARS-CoV-2, blocking viral entry into host cells.54,55 REGN10933 and REGN10987 are both potent neutralizing antibodies that block the interaction between the spike protein and its canonical receptor angiotensin-converting enzyme 2.
-REGN10933 and REGN10987 are intended to be utilized as a combination treatment and should not be used individually as monotherapy.
+REGN10933 and REGN10987 are intended to be utilized as a combination treatment, known as REGN-COV2, and should not be used individually as monotherapy.
 A combination of antibodies that bind to non-overlapping epitopes may minimize the likelihood of loss of antiviral activity due to naturally circulating viral variants or development of escape mutants under drug pressure.
 In animal studies (rhesus macaques and hamsters) the antibody cocktail (REGN10933+REGN10987) reduced virus load in lower and upper airway and decreased virus induced pathological sequelae when administered prophylactically or therapeutically.56

+Aspirin: Patients with COVID-19 appear to be at high risk of thromboembolism.57 Classical risk factors for thromboembolism are common in the COVID-19 hospitalised population, but the relatively low incidence of deep vein thrombosis compared to the incidence of pulmonary embolism (and the often peripheral location of the pulmonary emboli observed) suggests that inflammation and associated endothelial injury and platelet activation may be an important cause of thromboembolism in this patient population.57,58 Therefore antiplatelet therapy is a potential thromboprophylactic therapy in COVID-19.
+It is also being tested in the REMAP-CAP trial.

 Appendix 2: Drug specific contraindications and cautions